Matifassano/savyy/README.md

 ## To Do MVP:

-- Start with the scraping
+- Add more promotions with the scraping
-- Check Banco Ciudad Benefits scraper
 - Check .env keys in promotions file

-- Show the promotions
-- Delete promotions example
-- Create the RAG Chatbot "Savy"
+- Fix backend connection
+- Try rag

 ## After MVP:
 - Add other banks promotions